Beth El Congregation (Pikesville, Maryland): New synagogue

 When Beth El's membership increased from 97 families to 1,100 families between 1950 and 1955, Beth El needed a larger place of worship.
 Groundbreaking on the new synagogue in Pikesville began on June 7, 1959.
 Rabbi Jacob B. Agus and Cantor Saul Z. Hammerman were present.

 Built on 23 acre of land with a construction budget of $1,500,000, the synagogue was designed by architect Sigmund Braverman and built by Cogswell Construction Company.
 The masonry work was done by McCullough Brothers.

 The main synagogue was designed with a 1,500-seat sanctuary, religious school classrooms for 600 students, an assembly hall for 350 people, a social hall designed for 1,000 people, and dining facilities with a capacity of 600 people.
 The main entrance was surrounded by two large granite pillars, representing pillars built by King Solomon at the First Holy Temple.
 The main entrance was built with three brass and ceramic plaques that use the Hebrew letters for the word truth, symbolizing creation, revelation, and redemption.
 The sanctuary was built with ten stained glass windows symbolizing the Jewish festivals.
 The sanctuary's 24 narrow windows symbolize the 24 books of the Tanakh.
 The synagogue was dedicated in 1960.
 In 1961, the Building Congress and Exchange gave an award for craftsmanship for the design and construction of the synagogue.

+Current religious programs, activities and leadership

+Beth El hosts twice daily religious services, Shabbat services, and Jewish holiday services.
+The congregation holds brit milah and baby naming ceremonies for newborns, b'nai mitzvah ceremonies for students, and aufruf ceremonies for engaged couples.
+A preschool and an after-school program with a religious curriculum are operated by the congregation; a youth group for teenagers has been running since 1964; and classes and religious study groups for adults have been conducted since 1949.

+The congregation is led by Rabbi Steven Schwartz and Rabbi Dana Saroken.
+The cantors are Thom King and Melanie Blatt.